 Some influential, inspirational female photographers in my past

-While writing this article, I began compiling from memory a list of photographers whose work has been crucial in shaping my own way of seeing since I first picked up a camera, and that list just grew and grew.
+While writing this article, I began compiling from memory a list of female photographers whose work has been crucial in shaping my own way of seeing since I first picked up a camera, and that list just grew and grew.

 Growing up in an isolated little town in the uttermost west, I did not have access to other photographers or to museums or galleries and certainly never saw exhibitions of photography anywhere back then, but I could and did order books from lending libraries in other towns across the state via the state library system and occasionally managed to buy photography magazines, so my access to other people’s work was limited.